top of page

 “You’re the only person who made it this far into my tavern before turning around and leaving.
 I’ve paid for everything.
 Might as well not go to waste,” Pol replied and poured two drinks.

-My-re took the glass Pol offered.
-The beverage was light, but not thick, and tasted sweet, not dry, with a slight aftertaste of apples.
+My‑re took the glass Pol offered.
+Light and not thick, the beverage tasted sweet with a slight aftertaste of apples.
 “Honey mead?”

 “Yes, the honey was harvested by bees solely pollinating apple blossoms,” Pol said and took a drink.

 “Of course it is.
-It’s ambrosia from the gods own nectar, but it doesn’t make any difference if I don’t have any customers,” Pol said.
+It’s ambrosia from the gods' nectar, but it doesn’t make any difference if I don’t have any customers,” Pol said.

-“That the brilliant part.
-It was designed to be like a ‘spoil of war’ from the Rirorni invasion where the Alastarian Lord Protectors could sit in a room that the Great Khan Ze’Frax himself would find right at home.
-Furthermore, the name also symbolize the Great Khan’s horde’s retreat from Alastari upon his assassination,” Pol said.
+“That's the brilliant part.
+It was designed to be like a ‘spoil of war’ from the Rirorni invasion, where the Alastarian Lord Protectors could sit in a room that the Great Khan Ze’Frax himself would find right at home.
+Furthermore, the name symbolizes the Great Khan’s horde’s retreat from Alastari upon his assassination,” Pol explained.

 “I see…”

-“The name is perfect, but I don’t understand what’s wrong?”
-Pol asked.
+“The name is perfect, but I don’t understand what’s wrong,” Pol said.

 “Well, it’s like a joke.
 If you have to explain it, it isn’t very good.
 I have a feeling the title will be lost on people,” My‑re said.

-“What a minute?
+“Wait a minute?
 You sold your quarters?
-To who?”
+To whom?”

 “That doesn’t matter now.
 I need your help.
 You are the only other person I know that speaks the Khan’s tongue,” Pol said.